dart-lang/site-www/src/interop/js-interop/js-types.md

 You can find the definition of each type in the [`dart:js_interop` API docs].

 {% comment %}
-TODO (srujzs): Refer to this in the "interop type" section in syntax.
 TODO (srujzs): Should we add a tree diagram instead for JS types?
 {% endcomment %}